 Why the change?
 First of all, a lot has changed since the “old” laws went into effect about 20 years ago.
 Since then, additional research has provided a more complete understanding of consumers’ nutritional habits and dietary needs, underscoring a need for increased awareness of ingredients that can have an impact on health and wellness.
-The new law reflects changes based on more recent scientific data, as well as input from public health agencies and consumer groups.
+The new food labeling requirements reflect changes based on more recent scientific data, as well as input from public health agencies and consumer groups.

 For the most part, the familiar layout of the label will remain the same.
 Changes were made in the font size to make it easier for consumers to see the calories, serving size and servings per container when applicable.
 These changes are intended to help consumers make more informed decisions about their eating habits, ideally to enable them to make healthy changes and avoid overconsumption.
 Importantly, the new guidelines reflect consumers’ actual eating habits with regard to portion size, instead of the “ideal” portion size that formed the basis of the old labeling standards.
 For instance, while a serving of soda was previously listed as eight ounces, the new labeling lists it as 12 ounces.
 Likewise, under the old labels, a serving of ice cream was listed as a half cup; the new label increases it to two-thirds of a cup to reflect average consumption habits.
 Since some smaller packages may contain more than a single serving, certain products will require double columns on their labels that reflect nutritional data for both the package size and the actual serving size.
 The footnote at the end of the label is also changing to provide clearer information about how daily values are determined.